How do love and excellence fit together?

 However, at our foundation, we are a business, and a venture-backed one.
 Our growth trajectory challenges and excites me and our team.
 We’re here work towards our highest potential.
 How on earth was I going to reconcile the two visions?

-I went on a campaign and reached out across the company.
-I spoke to meal hosts and Drivers about why they loved working at Chewse.
-They spoke to me about taking pride in doing great work and taking care of our customers.
-I spoke to our office team about what drove them every day.
-They told me they loved their coworkers – they came to work every morning to grow, learn, and challenge themselves.
+To figure that out, I spoke to meal hosts and drivers about taking pride in doing great work and taking care of our customers.
+I spoke to our office team about how they came to work every morning to grow, learn, and challenge themselves.
 They loved that their managers checked in not only on their performance but also their well-being.
 Great work and care.
 Team and growth.
 Love and excellence.

 That’s when it hit me: why does it have to be love or excellence?
-It has to be love and excellence!
 One can’t exist without the other.
 You can’t truly care for someone if you aren’t holding her to her highest potential.
 And you can’t expect someone to perform with excellence if he doesn’t think you care about him.

 In their book Encouraging the Heart, Posner and Kouozes found that that shows that “the single factor distinguishing top quartile managers from bottom quartile managers was the strength of affection.”
 In Employees Who Feel Love Perform Better, a Harvard Business Review study conducted across 3,201 people, researchers found that employees who felt they worked in a loving environment report higher levels of job satisfaction, commitment to the organization, and accountability for their performance.
 We’re humans.
 It’s a no-brainer to me now (after much banging my head against the wall) that performance and care – love and excellence – are linked.

 A few months ago, we rolled out our new cultural philosophy to our 200+ employees.
 It has our two pillars of Love and Excellence with three values under each of them.
 We use this philosophy to hire, train, and reward our team at all levels, from meal hosts to account executives to VPs.
-One main facet of this philosophy is to mold our thinking around offering feedback, as we hold each other to the “be direct with kindness.”
+With our new philosophy, we hold each other to “be direct with kindness” and offer feedback frequently.
 My teammates know they are cared for when I offer them feedback because I’m pushing them to be their greatest.
 The philosophy also unites and rallies us around our customer experience, the pinnacle of great care and high performance.
 We are proud of this culture and excited to see how it evolves as we scale to an organization of thousands.

 Here at Chewse, we boldly challenge the notion that work has to be a place of shallow connection and low care.
-We embrace the vision of a company, where our love for others is expressed by pushing them to be excellent.
+We express our love for others by pushing them to be excellent.
 And in doing so, we strengthen our bonds and deliver an exceptional customer experience that impacts thousands daily.